fmannhardt/course-applied-processmining/README.md

 * **Responsible Group**: [Process Analytics group](https://pa.win.tue.nl/) at Eindhoven University of Technology
 * **Responsible Lecturer**: Dr. Felix Mannhardt ([@fmannhardt](https://twitter.com/fmannhardt))
-* **Last Update**: 28th April 2021

 **Course under construction** 🚧

-The notebooks in this repository are part of a Applied Process Mining module.
+The notebooks in this repository are part of an Applied Process Mining module.
 In total there are currently *3* lectures and *3* hands-on exercises in this repository.
 The collection of notebooks is a *living document* and subject to change.
 Each lecture and exercise is accompanied by a notebook in both R and Python using the Process Mining frameworks bupaR and PM4Py, respectively.

 ## Table of Contents